darianwwu/Squirrels/README.md

 ## About this Repository

 This repository contains the code and workflows developed as part of the study project *Squirrels in Town*, which investigates the synurbization of squirrels in Berlin.
-The goal is to automatically analyze camera trap footage and RFID sensor data collected at squirrel feeding boxes across the city.
+The goal is to automatically analyze camera trap footage, outside footage and RFID sensor data collected at squirrel feeding boxes across different locations in the city.

-The repository is organized into **workflow-specific subfolders**, each containing its own notebook, data folders, and documentation.
+The repository is organized into **workflow-specific subfolders**, each containing its own notebook (or python scripts), data folders and documentation.

 ---